-If you instead used the same ILM rule and the "strong-site" consistency level, the client might receive a success message after object data is replicated to the remote site but before object metadata is distributed there.
+If you instead used the same ILM rule and the strong-site consistency, the client might receive a success message after object data is replicated to the remote site but before object metadata is distributed there.
 In this case, the level of protection of object metadata does not match the level of protection for object data.
 If the local site is lost shortly after ingest, object metadata is lost.
-The object cannot be retrieved.
+The object can't be retrieved.

-The inter-relationship between consistency levels and ILM rules can be complex.
-Contact NetApp if you require assistance.
+The inter-relationship between consistency and ILM rules can be complex.
+Contact NetApp if you need assistance.